buildbuddy-io/buildbuddy/docs/workflows-config.md

   run the above bazel command when any branch is pushed.
 - By default, we also pass `--remote_header=x-buildbuddy-api-key=<YOUR_API_KEY>`, so that workflow builds show up in your BuildBuddy org.
-For security reasons, we do not pass these flags when running the workflow on pull request branches from forked repos.
+For security reasons, we do not pass these flags when running workflows on pull request branches from forked repos.

 Other points to note: